lrgto/fake-news-detection/README.md

 ### Introduction

-Python files for a classification model on whether or not a passenger survived the titanic disaster or not.
+Python files for a classification model on whether or not news is fake or not.

 ### Built With